stefaniecg/stefaniecg.github.io/bib_dis/main.md

 But if the Spirit leads to older people there will be no problem.

 - **Project scope**:
-Our project is meant to be implemented in the streets of Innsbruck, as a follow up invitation to the encounters we already have.
+   * Our team intends to implement this project on the streets of Innsbruck, handing out this invitation as a follow up to the encounters that we already have.
-Yet, the framework presented here of the Alef bible discovery, the structure of meetings, and the invitation itself can be used for any evangelistic invitation to any _lost_ who needs the Gospel, reached trough any context.
+   * Yet, the reach of the concept can be even greater as the framework presented here of: the Bible-discovery outlines, the structure of the meetings, materials, and the invitation itself can be used by any _saint_ as an evangelistic invitation to any _lost_ to _"Come and See" [(John 1:39,46)](https://my.bible.com/bible/59/JHN.1.39,46)_.
+   The _bible discovery_ as a tool can be implemented by any _saint_ to invite any _lost_ reached trough any _context_.
-Therefore we encourage others to use this framework to simply invite and read the Gospel of John with whoever God places in your life to disciple: a friend, a co-worker, a stranger, a family member.
+   We encourage other _saints_ to use the framework presented here to simply _invite_ and _read_ the Gospel of John with whoever God places in your life to disciple: a friend, a co-worker, a stranger, a family member, people on the street.
+   Any _saint_ can order Gospels of John in the following links [(6,7)](#references).
+   * Therefore, all the invitations will not have pre-written contact email/address, but it will have an open space so that any _saint_ can write his/her contact when handing out the invitation.
+   Our team will write the contact number/email when we hand out the invitations.
+   Our team will also handout invitations to other _saints_ and encourage them to simply read the bible with any _lost_.
+   The invitation is just an outline of the content to discuss in the _Alef bible discovery_.
+   * Every _saint_ is on his/her own walk trough the disciple-maker process shown in the arrow chart [(Figure 2)](#arrow_chart), where are you?
+   * _Saints_ can encourage/help _one another_ ([Allelon (ἀλλήλων)](https://www.blueletterbible.org/lexicon/g240/kjv/tr/0-1/)) to know more and grow in their path of becoming a disciple-maker.

+> “The harvest is plentiful, but the laborers are few; therefore pray earnestly to the Lord of the harvest to send out laborers into his harvest.” [(Matthew 9:37-38)](https://my.bible.com/bible/59/MAT.9.37-38)

 - **Method**:
    1. Continue with our '[A priori](#a-priori)' current method of one-to-one conversations.